pablop16n/web-docs-scorer/README.md

 The tool used for compression is Zstandard for Python.
 The extracted data is compared with the interpolation functions present in `/src/docscorer/configurations/interpolation_functions`.

-### Short segments (short_segments_score)
+### short_segments_score

-This score aims to penalize the presence of short segments, presumably parts of menus, footers, and other boilerplates.
+This score aims to penalize the presence of very short segments, presumably parts of menus, footers, and other boilerplates.
 To calculate this score, the [alphabetic characters](#glossary) are extracted.
 Based on this data, the coefficient of variation of the segment length is calculated, with one modification: segments that exceed a certain threshold are capped at that value.
 This depends on the language.
 For example, for Spanish, segments longer than 250 alphabetic characters are flattened to 250 characters.
 This gives long segments a great deal of stability in the calculation of the coefficient of variation.

 The formula used is: